vix95/java_world/README.md

 <br>
 **sheep** - nothing
 <br>
-**wolf** - aim to sheep when sheep population is greater than 20 pieces, get extra one move
+**wolf** - aim to sheep when sheep population is greater than 20 pieces, get extra one move; does not move after eating a sheep for 1 turn

 #### java_world.java
 Set world board size given in px - x, y.
 The autoscaler of the board is implemented.
 Can pass another size.